AsherValentini/fun-with-functors/README.md

 ```
 b_0[1, 5], b_1[-3, 5], b_2[7, 9], b_3[1, 5] ... b_n-1[7, 9], b_n[0, 50]
 ```
-These boxes represet a frame captured from a camera.
+These boxes represet a frames captured from a some tracking algorithm.
 But we do not want to process duplicate frames.
 We need to find a way to dedupliate the list...

 ## Assumptions: